College football's surprising new cradle of coaches

 When Campbell became an FBS head coach, Kehres saw him divide the smaller, scholarship-restricted rosters similarly for practices.

 "That culture is with you forever," said Candle, who succeeded Campbell at Toledo in December 2015.
 "Unintentionally, there's something every day that comes either out of my mouth or some type of action I learned there.
-It was a very impressionable age for me and probably a perfect time to go through there and gravitate toward somebody who I ultimately wanted to be like some day."
+It was a very impressionable age for me and probably a perfect time to go through there and gravitate toward somebody who I ultimately wanted to be like someday."

 Kehres also showed the future coaches about adaptability.
 His schematic philosophy started with players and moved to formations and, eventually, plays.
 Year to year, he welcomed change.